timacdonald/log-fake/readme.md

 ### assertLoggedTimes()

-Assert that a specific level log was created a certain number of times.
-It is also possible to provide a [truth-test closure](#truth-test-closures) for the expected log details.
+Assert that a log was created a specific number of times.

 #### Can be called on...